SussexPAL/PythonCrashCourse/Scripts/further_function.md

 [SIDE CAM]
 ## Key word arguments
+Remember from last time that we define function parameters in the brackets of our function signature.
+**sidenote-signature**
-Remember from last time that we define function parameters in the brackets of our function signature. *[SIDE NOTE: The first line of a function definition, ie `def foo(x, y, z) is called the signature]* We said we had to give them valid and unique names.
+*[SIDE NOTE: The first line of a function definition, ie `def foo(x, y, z) is called the signature]* We said we had to give them valid and unique names.
+**accounts**
 ```py
 accounts = dict()